koding/kdlearn/guides/creating-kdapps-with-the-terminal/index.md

 # Manifest

 A `manifest.json` will be created in the root project directory.
-The manifest should resemble this.
+The manifest file is required by Koding to understand how to run your app, it looks similar to this:

 ```
 {